Rajeev-1007/Loops.cpp/README.md

 Loops may contain nested structures, break and continue statements for enhanced flow control, and are commonly paired with conditional statements to create complex decision logic.
 Mastery of loops is essential for solving problems related to iteration, searching, pattern generation, and data processing.

+# Algorithms:
+i) Initialize the array
+- Define an integer array numbers[] = {10, 20, 30, 40, 50} with n = 5.
+ii) Setup variables
+- Initialize sum = 0 to store total sum of elements.
+- Set min_val and max_val to first array element numbers[0].
+iii) Traverse the array
+- Loop through array elements from index 0 to n-1.
+- Add each element to sum.
+- If current element is less than min_val, update min_val.
+- If current element is greater than max_val, update max_val. iV) Calculate average
+- Use static_cast<double>(sum) / n to compute average as a float.
+V) Display results
+- Print all array elements, formatted with commas.
+- Output:
+  - Total sum
+  - Calculated average
+  - Minimum value
+  - Maximum value
+Vi) End program

 Conclusion:
 Loops in C++ are the backbone of iterative logic, enabling efficient repetition and dynamic control over execution flow.
 Mastering for, while, and do-while loops—along with control statements like break and continue—is crucial for writing optimized, readable code in both beginner tasks and advanced algorithmic solutions.